opt command line parserThis document describes opt,

 1.1 What the user sees

-Code written with opt can read parameters from the command line;
+Code written with opt can read parameters

-for example running the program
+from the command line; for example running the program

 birthday -m 9 -d 11 -y1989 -v

-| can set paramters month=9,
+can set paramters month=9, day=11,

-day=11, and year=1989, and also turn on the
+and year=1989, and also turn on the verbose

-verbose flag, inside the birthday program.
-Note that the
+flag, inside the birthday program.
+Note that

-space between the single-character option name and the value is optional.
-Some
+the space between the single-character option name and

-parameters can also be set using long names, for instance:
+using long names, for instance:

 birthday --month=9 --day 11 -y1989

-| Note that the `=' can only be used
+Note that the `=' can only be used with the

-be used to separate the option name from its value.
-Note also that the long name
+its value.
+Note also that the long name `--month'

-to read the paramters from the file
+to read the paramters from the file `file.opt'.

-`file.opt'.
 There is also an interactive menu.
 If you type

-at the command line, then you'll see this on the
+at the command line, then you'll see this on the screen:

 birthday